Wishmasterflo/TWRP-DualBoot-Guac-Unified/Text.md

 Which file system to have on the slot (F2FS or EXT4)

-If you want to install Magisk (this will Install Magisk 21.1 for Android 10 or lower and Magisk Canary 20422 for Android 11 and is needed for Common Data mounting!)

-You need to choose to install Magisk from the Dualboot-TWRP while flashing if you want to use the Common Data partition.
+If you want to install Magisk (this will Install Magisk 21.2) You need to choose to install Magisk from the Dualboot-TWRP while flashing if you want to use the Common Data partition.
 The way I have implemented this now needs to use Magisk!